centreon/centreon-plugins/docs/en/developer/guide.rst

   }

 .. tip::
-  You can see the correct threshold format here : https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT
+  You can see the correct threshold format here: https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT

 threshold_check
 ---------------